MoTrPAC/MotrpacRatTraining6mo/workshops/WorkshopPreparation20230111.md

----
-title: Preparation for MoTrPAC PASS1B R package workshop
+# Preparation for MoTrPAC PASS1B R package workshop
-author: Nicole Gay
-date: 1/5/23
----

 > TLDR; complete the steps in this document *before* the workshop if you want to use the MoTrPAC R packages to explore PASS1B data.